dbt-labs/docs.getdbt.com/website/docs/docs/guides/building-packages.md

 **7. Test your models**
 It's critical that you [test](testing) your models using both schema tests and, when appropriate, custom data tests.
 This will give your end users confidence that your package is actually working on top of their dataset as intended.

-[block:api-header]
-{
-  "title": "Documenting a dbt package"
+## Documenting a dbt package
-}
-[/block]

 The better documented your package is, the more likely it is that other people will use it!
 Good package docs include:
 - An index of important models along with a short description of the model if necessary
 - A picture of the package's dependency graph generated via your project's [documentation website](documentation-website).
 - A list of any `var`s required by the package along with a short description of the variable

 An example of good package documentation can be found [here](https://github.com/fishtown-analytics/snowplow).

-[block:api-header]
-{
-  "title": "Releasing a dbt package"
+## Releasing a dbt package
-}
-[/block]

 To "release" your package, simply push your code to a public GitHub repo.
 This repo can either belong to your personal GitHub account or the organization that you represent.
 Once this code is live and public on GitHub, other dbt users can import the package into their own dbt projects.
 Hooray for open source!

 In the future, you may need to update your package.
 If these changes mutate the interfaces for models, macros, or variables defined in your project, then these are called "breaking changes".

 Breaking changes are sometimes necessary, but they can be unpleasant for end-users.
 To avoid headaches here, you should create a [release](https://help.github.com/articles/creating-releases/) in GitHub for each new version of your package.
 If you do this, then end-users can include a specific version of your package and upgrade to newer version when they're ready.